 - Simmer green beans in salted water until firm-tender, about 3 to 4 minutes, then transfer to a bowl filled with ice water to cool.
 When cool, drain and chop into 1 inch sized pieces.

-- In a small bowl, stir together the yogurt, lemon juice, lemon zest and mustard and vinegar.
+In a small bowl, stir together the yogurt, lemon juice, lemon zest and mustard.
 Slowly whisk in the olive oil.
 Season to taste with salt and pepper.

 - Add potato slices and green beans to bowl, season lightly with salt and pepper and add the dressing.
 Using your hands or a wooden spoon, gently toss the potato mixture with the dressing, taking care not to break the potatoes.
 Mix in herbs.